Piers Morgan and Rudy Giuliani Have Absolutely Furious Argument About Who’s More Discredited

 Morgan was the first to seemingly lose patience with his guest, telling Giuliani: “I'm sorry, but you sound completely barking mad, do you know that?
 You’ve lost the plot and it’s sad to see.”

+Since the clip was widely shared, there has been some dispute about whether Giuliani said ‘fucked up,’ ‘sucked up’ or ‘stuffed up.’

-After the hosts apologized for Giuliani’s cursing, the former New York City mayor went on: “Don’t give me that stuff, I know who you are, you can say anything you want about me, but you’re defaming my president and helping to create violence in this country.”
+The hosts believed it was the former and apologized for Giuliani’s apparent cursing, which he denied.

+The New York City mayor went on undeterred: “Don’t give me that stuff, I know who you are, you can say anything you want about me, but you’re defaming my president and helping to create violence in this country.”

 Morgan, who was clearly upset by the personal jibes against his little-appreciated CNN show, then snapped back to Giuliani: “When I used to interview you, you were an intelligent, reasonable man and you’ve gone completely mad and you sound deranged.
 You’re abusive, and it’s really sad to see what’s happened to you.”